jrandj/FPL-draft-picker/README.md

 	<img src="/res/classes.png">
 	</p>

-The diagrams have been using pyreverse:
+The diagrams have been generated using pyreverse:
 ```bash
 pyreverse -o png .
 ```